 UofL 35 $3.02 Mt.
 Washington UofL 50 $3.94 Shelbyville UofL 70 $5.15 Elizabethtown UofL 80 $5.76

 *Fare estimates based on 8 paying passengers, 21 commuting days and fuel priced at $3.60/gallon.

 - All vanpool drivers are asked to please abide by UofL's No Idling Policy.

 Headed to a conference, meeting, or other trip for university business?
 Flying is the most polluting, carbon-intensive option.
 It's also the least comfortable with the most security hassles.
 On a per-passenger-mile basis, flying causes five to ten times more pollution compared to ground-based means of travel.
 Consider these lower-impact, less sardine-like options and make a plan to use your travel time productively:

-- Videoconference, Teleconference (free for UofL employees!), or use Blackboard Collaborate (free for UofL employees!) to avoid the trip all together!
-With Collaborate you can easily communicate with colleagues within or outside of the university through web conferencing, share video, audio, and applications, give web tours, or use the electronic whiteboard.
+- Videoconference, Teleconference, or use Microsoft Teams or Blackboard Collaborate to avoid the trip all together!
+With these virtual meeting tools that are free to everyone at UofL, you can easily communicate with colleagues within or outside of the university through web conferencing, share video, audio, and applications, give web tours, or use the electronic whiteboard.